stephenwhittle/clipp/README.md

 parse(args, cli);
 ```

-The parse functions return an object of ```parsing_result``` which can be used for detailed analysis and will (explicitly) convert to false if any error occured during parsing.
+The parse functions return an object of ```parsing_result``` which can be used for detailed analysis and will (explicitly) convert to false if any error occurred during parsing.
 ```cpp
 auto result = parse(argc, argv, cli);